Ultralighting for High Mountain trout

 Chip and I caught and released over 50 cutthroats, cuttbows, and rainbows on that beautiful August 25th of 1998.

 In the image strip just above left is the store front for the latest North Fork Anglers Fly Shop which I haven't visited yet.
 I expect to see it in 2007.
 Center above is Chip Andrews manager of NFA in the new store.
 Chip never gets a close-up image shot of him, if he can help it.
 Above right is Tim Wade, owner of North Fork Anglers.
-Tim has been the consummate host and is along with Chip Andrews the other main source of everything fly fishing for these parts.
+Tim has been the consummate host and is your main source for everything fly fishing for these parts.

 If you haven't experienced fly fishing in this quiet area of NW Wyoming, you should take a trip there.
 The scenery is gorgeous, the people are incredibly friendly, plus Tim Wade and Chip Andrews at North Fork Anglers will ensure that you have a top notch trip and experience there.